barbarer/py4e-int/_sources/functions/funcWithLoops.rst

 *Process Objectives:*

 * Predict the outcome of code with lists and loops.
+* Modify code with loops.
-* Write code that processes a list with loops.
+* Fix code that processes a list with loops.

 The For-Each Loop
 ============================

-A for-each loop in Python will loop though a list starting with the item at index 0, then index 1, and so on till the last item in the list.
+A for-each loop in Python will loop though the items in a list starting with the item at index 0, then index 1, and so on till the last item in the list.

 .. fillintheblank:: funct_ll_fitb_count_odd_first
     :practice: T

     What is the first thing that will be printed by the code below?

-    - :1: It will print the number of values that are odd in the first list.
+    - :1: It will print the number of values that are odd in the first list, which is one.
       :.*: Run the code to check.

 .. fillintheblank:: funct_ll_fitb_count_odd_last